 Years ago, when we were traveling in Europe, our daughter felt the void of not being able to connect with me.
 It was not because of a lack of trying.
 I had a new SIM card which meant an international number.
 Each time I tried to Facetime her she didn’t answer.
 Texts weren’t going through, and the isolation was really getting to her.
 Finally, I was able to get a message to her about my new number and she answered the next time I tried to connect.

 The struggle we had to communicate reminded me of a similar struggle I sometimes feel in my own life.
 I have a deep yearning to communicate with my Heavenly Father.
-There is a peace and comfort that comes from regular two-way communication.
-I may voice my desire in prayer, or mention it to those around me, but knowing He is listening and responding to me is a powerful force in my life.
+There is peace and comfort that comes from regular two-way communication.
+I may voice my desire in prayer, but stopping to listen to His response is a powerful force in my life.

 Prayer is the first step in our effort to commune with God.
 I think of giving unwanted gifts to my children.
 Giving before they even know what they want.
 Those gifts are usually the least appreciated because their desire or need had not yet been recognized.

 In much the same way, Prayer is a means for us to show Heavenly Father what we desire.
 The old saying “actions speak louder than words” is especially true with prayer.